How We Organize Safety Management

 Structures to Promote Safety Measures

 In 1987, we established the Railway Safety Promotion Committee, chaired by the director general of the Railway Operations Headquarters, at head office.
 This committee aims to enhance railway safety and prevent accidents by elucidating the causes of major accidents, formulating measures to prevent recurrence, and determining and promoting measures for safety-related equipment and rolling stock.
-We have Regional Safety Promotion Committees, which are chaired by the heads of branch offices and managing organizations.
-These committees enhance railway safety at branch offices and seek to prevent accidents.
-They also liaise with the Railway Safety Promotion Committee to implement specific measures.
+Now, we have a Mobility Safety Promotion Committee at our headquarters and a Regional Safety Promotion Committee at each regional headquarters to help improve railway safety and prevent accidents.

 Overview of the operational structure for ensuring transport safety